mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 - Commented sections of certain important bots to be sure of before blocking
 - Includes the IP range of Cyveillance who are known to ignore robots.txt rules and snoop around all over the Internet.
+- Whitelisting of Google, Bing and CloudFlare IP Ranges
 - Your own IP Ranges that you want to block can be easily added.

 Usage: recommended to be saved as /etc/apache2/custom.d/globalblacklist.conf